raeudigerRaeffi/turbular/README.md

 - Use meaningful commit messages

 ### Roadmap
-1. Add more testing and commit hooks
+1. Add more testing, formatting and commit hooks
 2. Add SSH support for database connection
 3. Add APIs as datasources using [steampipe](https://steampipe.io/)
 4. Enable local schema saving for databases to which the server has already connected
-5. Add more datasources (snowflake,mongodb etc.)
+5. Add more datasources (snowflake, mongodb, excel, etc.)

 ## 🧪 Testing